marufurrahmanridoy/Daily-Expense-Management-in-C/README.md

 <h2>#Usages Instruction</h2><br/>
 Basically, It's a user based project. only user can note down his/her daily routine things and his/her expenses also like add, delete, update and others things.
-So a user can do:
+So a user can do:<br/>
-i. show his/her daily record
+i. show his/her daily record<br/>
-ii. can update their record
+ii. can update their record<br/>
 iii.
-Can delete record
+Can delete record <br/>
-iv. can set monthly income and cost date wise
+iv. can set monthly income and cost date wise<br/>
 v.
-For all things must me logged on into it.
+For all things must me logged on into it.<br/>

 <h2>#Contributing</h2><br/>
 There are Just Categories:<br/>